Chris Dusza, PE

 When you’re not working, how do you like to spend your time?
 Is there a particular hobby, interest, or skill you have that other employees might not know about?

 I have three kids.
 My oldest is starting college next year and the other two will be in high school.
 Between swimming and soccer, they keep my wife and I really busy.
 My main focus outside of work over the past several years has really been pouring into my kids.
 They are at the age when they are faced with a lot of challenges and decisions.
 I think it is very important stay connected to them and help them make good decisions.
-Other than that, I like to spend time outdoors fishing, boating, hiking, skiing, and playing golf, but it seems like I rarely have time for that at this point in life.
+Other than that, I like to spend time outdoors fishing, boating, hiking, skiing, and playing golf.

 How do you want to help Civiltec grow in the future?
 Is there anything you want Civiltec to achieve?